ruoshiliu/ZLG-ML_Project_Spring2018/README.md

 trainsample is the original data and it is a table.
-X is the features of trainsample and is a table y is the result of trainsample and is an array of doubles XNew contains the columns (in this order) ip,app,device,os,channel,year,month,day and is an array of doubles
+X is the features of trainsample and is a table y is the result of trainsample and is an array of doubles XNew contains the columns (in this order) ip,app,device,os,channel,datenum (of the dates) and is an array of doubles